marcteys/ECOvid-FaceShield/readme.md

 ### Steps
 - 3D print the face shield
+- Setup your hole puncher to A6 settings
 - Punch two holes on one side of the transparent shield, flip it over and punch two more holes from the other side.
 - Attach the transparent sheet
 - Sterilize